Dlozitskiy/language-teacher/README.md

 # language-teacher
-Alexa skill powered by AWS Polly, AWS Translate
+Alexa skill powered by AWS Polly and AWS Translate